xingyif/scalabridge/organize-a-workshop/faq.md

 ### :scroll: Do I need mentorship experience to be a mentor?
-No, but you do need to know Scala well, ideally at least one or two years of using Scala.
+No, but you do need to know Scala well, ideally at least one or two years experience of using Scala.

 ### :pencil2: What do I need to be a mentor?
 - Scala Skills
 - Able to understand questions and to explain solutions
 - Patience

+## :arrow_right: Next Step:
+- Click [here](../README.md) to read about how to organize a ScalaBridge workshop.

+- Go back to the [table of content](../README.md)

 <br>